The Best Online Teaching Degree Programs

 - Ed.D Higher Education Administration

-Founded in 1905, University of Illinois – Urbana Champaign, College of Education at Illinois is renowned for preparing leaders in the field of education, groundbreaking research and a worldwide impact.
+Founded in 1905, University of Illinois - Urbana Champaign, College of Education at Illinois is renowned for preparing leaders in the field of education, groundbreaking research and a worldwide impact.
 The land-grant school of education advances knowledge and impacts policy through teaching, research, and outreach.
 The college contributes to making education accessible and equitable to all learners; prepares researchers, leaders, and advocates who are committed to helping learners of all ages; and develops innovative methods and tools.
+The university also offers numerous pathways for earning an online teaching credential.
+Its course offerings include various teaching credential programs online.

-The Bureau of Educational Research supports interdisciplinary or interdepartmental collaboration thereby enriching the research culture for students and faculty.
+The Bureau of Educational Research supports interdisciplinary or interdepartmental collaboration, creating an enriching research culture for students and faculty.
 The college is home to several research centers, such as the Center for Culturally Responsive Evaluation & Assessment, the Center for Education in Small Urban Communities, and the National Institute for Learning Outcomes Assessment.
 The college also established the Youth Literature Festival, which celebrates the value of reading in the lives of youths.

 Among College of Education at Illinois' Master's of Education online offerings are:

 - MS Teaching Biology